-Extensive compromises have surrounded the history of this idea at the federal level.
-Some decision makers have sought to limit the ability of the proposed bank to interact directly with stakeholders.
-They have preferred a solution involving a middleman at the state or local level.
+Negotiations have surrounded the history of this idea at the federal level.
+Legislators seek to limit the ability of the proposed bank to fund projects directly.
+They have preferred a solution involving an intermediate organization at the regional, state or local level.
 The legislation has changed in response to this idea.

-Legislators have also expressed skepticism about whether a green bank requires the creation of more government bureaucracy to fulfill functions that would best be addressed by the private market.
+Some legislators also have expressed skepticism about whether a federal green bank would fulfill functions best left to the private market.

-Then, the Green Bank Act of 2014 was introduced as a standalone act by Senator Chris Van Hollen (D-Md.), who was a member of the United States House of Representatives at that time.
-At the time, Senate cosponsors included Murphy and Senator Richard Blumenthal (D-CT).
+Then, the Green Bank Act of 2014 was introduced as a standalone act by Sen. Chris Van Hollen (D-Md.), who was a member of the United States House of Representatives at that time.
+At the time, Senate co-sponsors included Murphy and Sen. Richard Blumenthal (D-Conn.).
 By this time, the concept of a quasi–public financing institution focusing on clean-energy projects had taken off.
 A number of states had taken the initiative to pass legislation setting up similar institutions.

 Fast-forward to July 2016.
 Van Hollen was again at the forefront of the campaign to get the act to sail through Congress with the introduction of H.R.
 5802, the United States Green Bank Act of 2016.
-In September of the same year, Senator Chris Murphy (D-CT) introduced a companion bill to the Senate (S. 3382).
+In September, Murphy introduced a companion bill to the Senate (S. 3382).

 Late last month, Esty and Murphy, with co-sponsors from across the country, reintroduced H.R.
 2995 and S. 1406, The Green Bank Act of 2017, an updated version of the 2014 and 2016 proposals.

 A key change made in 2016 took away the bank’s ability to directly finance projects.
-Instead of that, the bank would only be able to lend to state or municipal green banks or clean-energy-financing authorities that meet certain criteria.
+Instead of that, the bank would be able to lend only to regional, state or municipal green banks or clean-energy-financing authorities that meet certain criteria.
 These local institutions would then directly underwrite qualifying projects.

 Another major change involved adjusting the lending limits to state clean-energy-financing authorities.
 Previously the limit to individual institutions capped at $500 million, the current bill seeks to peg this lending at 20 percent of the initial funding requirements of the institutions.